metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 bootstrap.servers=kafka.default.svc.cluster.local:9092
 ```

-This file will be used when creating a [librdkafka]((https://github.com/confluentinc/librdkafka)) client for managing temporary topics, consuming messages from the original topic and producing messages to the temporary topics.
+This file will be used when creating a Kafka client for managing temporary topics, consuming messages from the original topic and producing messages to the temporary topics.
 Full list of available properties can be found [here](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md).

 > **_NOTE:_** `group.id` property will always be overwritten by mirrord Operator when resolving the `.properties` file.

 `MirrordKafkaClientConfig` resource supports property inheritance via `spec.parent` field.
 When resolving a resource `X` that has parent `Y`:
 1. `Y` is resolved into a `.properties` file.
 2. For each property defined in `X`:
-    * If value is provided, it overrides previous value
+    * If `value` is provided, it overrides any previous value of that property
-    * If value is not provided (`null`), property is removed
+    * If `value` is not provided (`null`), that property is removed

 Below we have an example of two `MirrordKafkaClientConfig`s with inheritance relation: